telerik/reporting-docs/embedding-reports/display-reports-in-applications/windows-forms-application/how-to-add-manually-report-viewer-to-a-windows-forms'-.net-framework-project.md

 previous_url: /winforms-report-viewer-manual-setup
 ---

-# How to Add manually report viewer to a Windows Forms' .NET Framework project
+# How to add the WinForms Report Viewer to a Windows Forms .NET Framework project manually

 ## Assign report to the viewer in design time